 Design Volkwin Marg and Hubert Nienhoff with Martin Glass, 2008

-Structural engineering, bowl EGT, São Paulo; Larenge, São Paulo, Ruy Bentes, São Paulo
+Structural design of solid structure in cooperation with EGT, São Paulo; Larenge, São Paulo, Ruy Bentes, São Paulo

-Technical equipment b.i.g.
-Bechtold Ingenieurgesellschaft mbH; mha, São Paulo, TEKNIKA Projetos e Consultoria ltda, São Paulo, SOENG Construção hidroelétrica ltda, São Paulo, Bosco & Associados ltda, São Paulo, Loudness Sonorização Ltda, São Paulo
+Services engineering b.i.g.
+Bechtold Ingenieurgesellschaft mbH and MHA, São Paulo (scheme design phase); Teknika Projetos e Consultoria ltda, São Paulo, Soeng Construção hidroelétrica ltda, São Paulo, Bosco & Associados ltda, São Paulo, Loudness Sonorização Ltda, São Paulo

 Located in the middle of the jungle, 1500 km from the sea, Manaus is where the Rio Negro and Rio Solimões run together to form the Amazon, the world’s mightiest river.
 It is also the capital of the similarly named federal province, a metropolis that was once a centre of the rubber industry but is now, as a Free Economic Zone, a finance center with global trade relationships.
 It also has a fascinating cultural legacy, which, with the potential of the surrounding rain forests, makes it a very attractive tourist center.